MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ***
 Windows Containers created with PowerShell need to be managed with PowerShell – [Managing Windows Containers with PowerShell](./manage_powershell.md)

 Windows Containers are in an early preview, not all features are functional and some Docker commands have not yet been tested.
 ***

 ##Working with Docker Commands:

 The following exercise will walk though some basic Windows Server Container management steps using Docker commands.
 The goal here is to become comfortable creating, managing and removing both Windows Server Container Images and Windows Server Containers.

-To see a list of images available on the Windows Container host:
+To see a list of images available on the Windows Container host enter `docker Images`:
 ```
 docker images

+REPOSITORY          TAG                 IMAGE ID            CREATED             VIRTUAL SIZE
+windowsservercore   latest              9eca9231f4d4        30 hours ago        9.613 GB
+windowsservercore   10.0.10254.0        9eca9231f4d4        30 hours ago        9.613 GB

 ```
 To create a new container and open an interactive session:
 ```